hiroko-gion/IMDB-Dataset-Analysis-with-Spark-on-AWS-EMR/README.md

 ## Project Scope
 ### Infrastructure Provisioning
-- Provisioning a Spark cluster on AWS EMR
+1. **Provisioning a Spark cluster on AWS EMR**:
+    Utilized Amazon Web Services' Elastic MapReduce (EMR) platform to provision a Spark cluster, enabling distributed data processing capabilities.
+2. **Integration of the cluster with a Jupyter Notebook**:
-- Integration of the cluster with a Jupyter Notebook
+    Seamlessly integrated the Spark cluster provisioned on AWS EMR with a Jupyter Notebook environment.
+This integration facilitated interactive data analysis and visualization.
-- Retrieval of IMDB data from a publicly available S3 bucket
+3. **Retrieval of IMDB data from a publicly available S3 bucket**:
+    Retrieved the IMDB datasets from a publicly available S3 bucket on AWS.
+This approach ensured seamless access to the dataset within the Spark cluster for analysis.
+4. **PySpark**
+    PySpark, the Python API for Apache Spark, served as a primary tool for data analysis.
+It provided access to Spark's powerful DataFrame API and Spark SQL functionalities, enabling efficient processing and analysis of large-scale datasets.

 ### Analysis Tasks
 1. Initial Setup:
 - Importing necessary dependencies (pandas and matplotlib)